escuccim/mammography-models/ReadMe.md

 The best performing architecture will be detailed below.

+### Input Data Scaling
+We had attempted to scale and center the input data when creating the datasets but the size of the data made this impossible.
+As a result our first models, including 1.0.0.29 took raw pixel data, between 0 and 255 as input.
+Models 1.0.0.4x were the same architecture as 1.0.0.29 but with the data centered online by subtracting the pre-calculated mean.
+This improved the training results but the validation results became much more volatile.
+To investigate this we removed the online data centering and scaling and retrained the model.
+We were surprised to see the validation performance become more stable so we then retrained the model on the same dataset with the following permutations:

+1. Raw input data
+2. Input data centered by subtracting 127.0, not the mean
+3. Input data not centered but scaled by dividing by 255.0
+4. Input data centered by subtracting mean and scaled by dividing by 255.0

+While normalizing the input data made the models train faster and improved training accuracy, it seemed to have a negative impact on the validation and test datasets.
+Further investigation indicated that scaling the data improved performance while centering it caused the model to perform poorly on the validation and test datasets.
+We do not understand how or why centering the data caused this behavior.

 ### Training
 At first, initial evaluation of models was done using Dataset 5 due to its relatively small size.
 Each model was trained through between 30 and 50 epochs and accuracy, precision and recall were used to evaluate performance.
 It is likely that Dataset 5 has different images of the same scans included in both the training and validation sets, so the validation results on this dataset were essentially useless and all models had to be retrained on other datasets.